coturn/coturn/amazonlinuxami/README.txt

 	g) shared secret for REST API is set as "north", for the realm "crinna.org" (but REST API is not activated in /etc/turnserver.conf).

-	h) The same four users are pre-set for the short-term authentication mechanism, but the short-term mechanism is not activated in /etc/turnserver.conf.
+	h) two https web admin users are pre-set: superusers user "bayaz" with password "magi" and restricted (realm) admin user "skarling" with password "hoodless".

-	You will have to choose the authentication option (long-term, or long-term with REST API, or short-term, or no authentication).
+	You will have to choose the authentication option (long-term, or long-term with REST API, or no authentication).
 	Then you will have to choose the user database option:
 	SQLite (pre-set by default here), or MySQL, or PostgreSQL, or Redis, or MongoDB.